syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 And also the selection enable during the interaction.

 * An element can be selected by clicking that element.
-* When you select the elements in the diagram, the [SelectionChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SelectionChanging) and [SelectionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SelectionChanged) events get triggered and do customization on those events.
+* When you select the elements in the diagram, the [SelectionChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SelectionChanging) and [SelectionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SelectionChanged) events get triggered and allowing you to customize the selection behavior.

 ![Node Selection in Blazor Diagram](../images/blazor-diagram-node-selection.png)